Quantum supersymmetric pairs and $\imath$Schur duality of type AIII: Introduction

 In the Schur-Jimbo duality, it is well known that the action of the generators $H_i\ (1\leqslant i\leqslant d-1)$ of the type A Hecke algebra can be realized via the $R$-matrix, cf. \cite{Jim86}.
 In \cite[Theorem 2.18]{BW18a}, the authors constructed a $K$-matrix $\mathcal T$ which is an $\Ui$-module isomorphism for any finite-dimensional $\U$-module (see also \cite{BK19} for generalizations).
-Furthermore, Bao and Wang showed in \cite[Lemma 5.3]{BW18a} that the $H_0$-action in the type B $\imath$Schur duality can be realized via the $K$-matrix $\mathcal T$.
-This result was further generalized in \cite[\S 5.4]{SW21}.
+Furthermore, Bao and Wang showed in \cite[Lemma 5.3]{BW18a} that the $H_0$-action on the tensor space can be realized via the $K$-matrix $\mathcal T$.
+This result was further generalized in \cite[\S 5.4]{SW23}.